mekinsie/Language-Directory/README.md

 ## Description

-_Are you unsure of what programming language to start learning?
+_Are you unsure about what programming language to start learning?
 This application can help you decide!
 A series of questions will be asked and a language will be suggested based on your answers.
 The possible languages are Ruby, Python and C#._

 ## Setup/Installation Requirements